JayXon/Leanify/README.md

 Leanify [![Build Status](https://travis-ci.org/JayXon/Leanify.svg)](https://travis-ci.org/JayXon/Leanify)
 =======

 Leanify is a lightweight lossless file minifier.
-It removes unnecessary information (debug information, comments, metadata, etc.) and recompress deflate stream to reduce file size.
+It removes unnecessary data (debug information, comments, metadata, etc.) and recompress deflate stream to reduce file size.
+It will not reduce image quality at all.

 Features